 If you suffer severe injuries like spinal cord injuries or head trauma, compensation may also include pain and suffering, lost wages, and reduced earning capacity.
 For families dealing with a wrongful death, additional damages may cover funeral costs and loss of companionship.

 Yes.
-If a defective design caused the rollover crash, the manufacturer could be liable for the damages and injuries.
+If a defective design caused the rollover crash, the manufacturer could be liable for the damages and your injuries.

 You can pursue damages for medical expenses, lost wages, vehicle repairs, and even funeral expenses if a loved one is lost.
 Non-economic damages, like pain and suffering, may also be included, depending on the circumstances of the accident.